rust-lang/rust-forge/src/policies/llm-usage.md

 In general, new contributors will be scrutinized more heavily than existing contributors, since they haven't yet established trust with their reviewers.

+All uses under "⚠️ Allowed with caveats" **must** disclose that an LLM was used.

 - Using machine-translation (e.g. Google Translate) from your native language without posting your original message.
   Doing so can introduce new miscommunications that weren't there originally, and prevents someone who speaks the language from providing a better translation.
     - ℹ️ Posting both your original message and the translated version is always ok, but you must still disclose that machine-translation was used.